alinmih/MyDotNetRepository/README.md

 4. StratificateQCFlow - ASP.NET written in VB.NET

-5. TournamentTracker	- Multilayered architecture app with object-oriented design written in C#.
+5. TournamentTracker	- Multilayered architecture app.

 6. ProductionManagement - ASP.NET app for production environment used to manage the workflow from price offer to production planning.